aspose-diagram/Aspose.Diagram-Documentation/net/release-notes/release-notes-2022/aspose-diagram-for-net-22-4-release-notes/_index.md

 |DIAGRAMNET-52762|VSDX to PDF - Image not converted|Bug|
 |DIAGRAMNET-52779|Ellipses do not scale while converting Visio to SVG|Bug|

-## `?`**Public API and Backward Incompatible Changes**
+## **Public API and Backwards Incompatible Changes**
-`?`The following is a list of any changes made to the public API such as added, renamed, removed or deprecated members as well as any non-backward compatible change made to Aspose.Diagram for .NET.
+The following is a list of any changes made to the public API such as added, renamed, removed or deprecated members as well as any non-backward compatible change made to Aspose.Diagram for .NET.
 If you have concerns about any change listed, please raise it on the Aspose.Diagram support forum.
 ### **Adds GetPureText in Shape**
 - Get the text string of a shape.